Updated July 2023

 Just like the previews for the next episode at the end of the episode you just watched on Netflix, you can build excitement about your new launch.
 People need just enough of a cliff hanger to make them excited and keep them coming back for more.
-In fact, the Zeignarik Effect states that people are more likely to remember incomplete information than complete because the missing portion sticks in their mind.
+In fact, the Zeignarik Effect states that people are more likely to remember when information is incomplete, because the missing portion sticks in their mind.
 That missing portion just needs to have piqued enough curiosity to keep them thinking about it.
-In order to build anticipation, you need to be thinking a few steps ahead in your campaign so you can plan for how you will build it.
+To build anticipation, you need to be thinking a few steps ahead in your campaign so you can plan for how you will build it.

 Will it be with teasers?
 Webinars?
 A countdown?
 Marketing emails?
 Good luck triggering the mind to want to come back to learn more and buy more!

 To paraphrase Robert Cialdini, social proof is one of the six key principles of persuasion.
 When aligned with reciprocity, consistency, authority, liking, and scarcity, it can be used to influence people’s actions.